28.13: Regulation of the Cell Cycle by Protein Kinases

 The time evolution of cyclin D/Cdk4–6 (in black), cyclin E/Cdk2 (in blue), cyclin A/Cdk2 (in green), and cyclin B/Cdk1 (in red) is shown in the presence of a suprathreshold level of growth factor.
 Cyclin D/Cdk4–6 is the total active form of the kinases, which is composed of cyclin D/Cdk4–6 and also the complex formed by cyclin D/Cdk4–6 and p21/p27.

-Note again the oscillatory nature of the cyclin B/Cdk1 complex, which will explore at the end of this section.
+Note again the oscillatory nature of the cyclin B/Cdk1 complex, which will be explored at the end of this section.

 CDKs with Transcriptional and Other Functions

-In addition to their direct role in the mitotic cell cycle regulation, some classical CDK/cyclin complexes have essential functions in meiosis, such as CDK2, in transcription and/or DNA repair.
+In addition to their direct role in the mitotic cell cycle regulation, some classical CDK/cyclin complexes have essential functions in meiosis, such as CDK2, in transcription, and/or DNA repair.
 Other CDKs act by activating the classical CDKs, such as CDK7/cyclin H (CAK) and the related CDK20, also known as cell cycle-related kinase (CCRK).
-Some CDKs function mainly in influencing transcription by phosphorylating the carboxy-terminal domain (CTD) of ribonucleic acid (RNA) polymerase II (RNA pol II).
+Some CDKs primarily influence transcription by phosphorylating the carboxy-terminal domain (CTD) of ribonucleic acid (RNA) polymerase II (RNA pol II).
 This phosphorylation also serves as a platform for RNA processing and chromatin regulation.

-CDKs that have important transcriptional roles include CDK7/cyclin H/MAT1 complex, a component of the basal transcription factor, TFIIH, and facilitate transcriptional initiation.
-CDK8/cyclin C, in addition to its role in transcription, is also involved in the Wnt/β-catenin pathway and inhibition of lipogenesis.
-Cyclin C can recruit CDK8 or CDK19 to the CDK8 module of the Mediator complex, which can function as a positive or negative regulator of transcription by RNA pol II.
+CDKs with important transcriptional roles include the CDK7/cyclin H/MAT1 complex, a component of the basal transcription factor TFIIH, which facilitates transcriptional initiation.
+CDK8/cyclin C, in addition to its role in transcription, is involved in the Wnt/β-catenin pathway and in inhibiting lipogenesis.
+Cyclin C can recruit CDK8 or CDK19 to the CDK8 module of the Mediator complex, which can function as a positive or negative transcription regulator by RNA pol II.
 CDK3/cyclin C also plays a role in NHEJ-mediated DNA damage repair.
 While CDK9 in complex with cyclin T forms the phospho-transcription elongation factor b (p-TEFb) and promotes transcriptional elongation, CDK9 also functions in the DNA damage response when complexed with cyclin K. CDK10/cyclin M phosphorylates the Ets2 transcription factor and positively controls its degradation by the proteasome.
 Ets2 plays a key role in cancer and development.
-CDK11/cyclin L controls the assembly of the RNA pol II mediator complex.
-CDK12 and CDK13 in complex with cyclin K control RNA pol II transcription, and CDK12/cyclin K controls DNA damage response.
+CDK11/cyclin L controls the RNA pol II mediator complex assembly.
+CDK12 and CDK13, in complex with cyclin K, control RNA pol II transcription, and CDK12/cyclin K controls the DNA damage response.

 Structure of CDKs–cyclins